featurevisor/featurevisor/docs/sdks.md

 sdk.on("activation", function (
   featureKey,
   variationValue,
-  allAttributes,
+  fullContext,
-  capturedAttributes
+  captureContext
 ) {
-  // allAttributes (object):
+  // fullContext (object):
   //   - all the attributes used for evaluating

-  // capturedAttributes (object):
+  // captureContext (object):
   //   - attributes that you want to capture,
   //   - marked as `capture: true` in Attribute YAMLs });